stephane-caron/pymanoid/examples/README.md

 [contact\_stability](contact_stability/) folder illustrate these conditions: static-equilibrium COM polygon, multi-contact ZMP support areas, etc.

+In these examples, you can move contacts by selecting them in the OpenRAVE GUI.
+Contact wrenches are computed at each contact to support the robot in static-equilibrium.
+Try moving the blue box (in the plane above the robot) around, and see what happens when it exits the polygon.

 ## Multi-contact walking

 <img align="right" src="../doc/source/images/multi_contact_walking.png" width="300" />